microsoft/CyberBattleSim/README.md

 the gym environments.
 Just start jupyter with `jupyter notebook`, or `venv/bin/jupyter notebook` if you are using a virtual environment setup.

-- Capture The Flag Toy environment notebooks:
+- 'Capture The Flag' toy environment notebooks:
   - [Random agent](notebooks/toyctf-random.ipynb)
   - [Interactive session for a human player](notebooks/toyctf-blank.ipynb)
   - [Interactive session - fully solved](notebooks/toyctf-solved.ipynb)